-After the P.O. announces her procedures, her job is to keep the chamber moving.
-After each speech, she should call on questioners.
+After the P.O. announces their procedures, their job is to keep the chamber moving.
+After each speech, they should call on questioners.
 Questioners should be determined in roughly the same way that speakers are, by precedence and recency.
 Finally, the P.O. should attempt to move around the room with questions as randomly and efficiently as possible.